MittapalliHareesh/Android_FallingWords/README.md

 6) Used Retrofit to make API calls.

 <h3>Explanation:-</h3>

-Falling word game case study

-<h3> Assumptions:- </h3>
+Falling word game case study was implemented in such a way that, words will fall down randomly and the user has option to select either Correct / Wrong button or user can ignore the question.
+Depending on the user response, the score will be displayed top of the UI.

-By using MVVM architecture sepearted View, Bussiness logic and API/Database operations.
-To keep observe data i have used LiveData object with RXJava.
-And to inject components i have used Dependency Injection Library.
+Technically, MVVM architecture was used and separated View, Bussiness logic, and API/Database operations.
+To keep observe data, I have used the LiveData object with RXJava.
+To inject components I have used Dependency Injection Library.

-For Time Constarints could not able to write test cases and app restricted to only portrait mode.
+As of now, this app supports portrait mode only.
+Due to time constraints, I could not able to handle landscape mode & could not able to write test cases.